beastly-eve/zorkish-sugarcube/README.md

 ### Organizing Your Code

 Looking at the above example, it may feel a little messy.
-It make it a little easier to deal with, I recommend separating your actions into a separate passage that you include.
+It make it a little easier to deal with, I recommend separating your subject definitions into a separate passage that you include.
 This way it won't get in the way of your writing.
 That would cause the main passage to look something like this, with the include statement having your passage names.

 ```
 You are in a red room.
 On the table is a cherry pie, a dagger, a book, a voodoo doll, and a photo of a man.
 There is a blue door that leads to the blue room.